Custom attribute map rules

 Default rules are our simplest rule.
 The rule basically says: if an incoming IdP attribute has any value, set the selected KnowledgeOwl field for the reader.

-It does not matter what the value of the attribute actually is.
+It doesn't matter what the value of the attribute actually is.

 You can only set one default rule per IdP attribute name (so, for example, you can't have two default rules that both checked the custom1 attribute coming from your IdP).

-Default rules will show a rule logic of IS EQUAL TO * (anything) in the display:
+Default rules have a rule logic of IS EQUAL TO * (anything).

 Use case